-24 CFR Part 982.54 requires all Public Housing Agencies with a Section 8 WHEREAS, Program to adopt a written Administrative Plan that establishes local policies for the administration of the Section 8 Housing Choice Voucher Program in accordance with requirements prescribed by the U.S. Department of Housing and Urban Development (HUD); and the amendments to the Section 8 Administrative Plan are necessary to WHEREAS. ensure compliance with program requirements and to improve the delivery of services under the Section 8 Housing Choice Voucher and Project-based Programs; and therefore he it
+- WHEREAS, 24 CFR Part 982.54 requires all Pohlic Housing Agencies with a Section 8 Program to adopt a written Administrative Plan that establishes local policies for the administration of the Section 8 Housing Choice Voucher Program in accordance with requirements prescribed by the U.S. Department of Housing and Urban Development (HUD); and - WHEREAS, 24 CFR 982.54 (c) mandates all housing Authorities to administer the Section 8 Housing Choice Voucher Program in accordance with the Administrative Plan; and - WHEREAS, policies in the administrative plan have been amended to include recent statutory and regulatory changes; a policy was added to include the lottery system as an alternative method of establishing a Section 8 waiting list; and certain existing policies have been revised to improve and expedite the processing of families' housing assistance; and - WHEREAS, the amendments to the Section 8 Administrative Plan are necessary to ensure compliance with program requirements and to improve the delivery of services under the Section 8 Housing Choice Voucher and Project-based Programs; and therefore he it - RESOLVED, that the Board of Commissioners hereby adopts the 2015 proposed amendments to the Section 8 Administrative Plan for the Housing Choice Voucher and Project-based Programs shall take effect upon approval of this resolution.